 Last Friday the CDC announced they are now advising everyone to wear a cloth face-covering mask in public to slow the spread of coronavirus.
 This also makes it possible to save the medical grade masks for the medical community and those that have a higher risk of infection.
 I looked at tons of different DIY face mask patterns and ended up drafting my own after not liking the way many of them fit.
 The pattern I’ve made is for a simple reversible, washable face mask with elastic loops.
 You can replace the elastic with ties if preferred.

-If you don’t sew and want to purchase ready-made masks, I have been putting a few for sale in my Etsy shop: Sew Geek Mama on Etsy.
-I have been donating most of what I make and the masks on Etsy help cover the costs of that.
+If you don’t sew and want to purchase ready-made masks, I have been putting a few for sale in the Geek Mamas Shop.

 From Pretend Super Hero Capes to Real Life Saving Masks

 I have a lot of fabric leftover from when I made costumes, so I’ve been going through my super hero stash and using what I have to make them.
 My masks were made from polyester satin, but most people have been using cotton.
 The first ones I made were all from my Wonder Woman cape fabric, so that’s why they are red, white and blue!
 You can make them in one solid color using any fabric you prefer.